 - Although this is not a total compensation, we try to offset the amount of green house gas released due to your flight by paying for reforestation.
 While in the country we also try to use public transport as much as possible.

 You could use these statements to ask questions about any organization you choose to go with.
-If you DIY, then all the research and responsibility is down to you, based on your experience of travel, self-confidence, safety considerations etc. Have a look at these websites to for further information on ethical issues: http://www.tourismconcern.org.uk/
+If you DIY, then all the research and responsibility is down to you, based on your experience of travel, self-confidence, safety considerations etc. Have a look at this website for further information on ethical issues: http://www.tourismconcern.org.uk/